 KWS is one of the world’s leading suppliers of seeds to the farming industry and it is therefore no surprise that research into plant breeding and seeds is a crucial part of their work.
 The research and development teams at KWS focus on yield, seed quality, resistance to disease and pests, enhancing the nutrient quality and improved processing capability of the plants.

 Recently the researchers at KWS decided to change their data analysis software portfolio by introducing Genstat.
-During the last 2 years main emphasis was put on establishing Genstat for statistical analysis of phenomic data from their field.
+During the last several years the main emphasis was put on establishing Genstat for statistical analysis of phenomic data from their field.

 Genstat was chosen, because it was possible to analyse data from trials with large Alpha Designs with the REML techniques.
 Plus, Genstat’s REML algorithm dealt with missing values in a more superior way than the previous software.
 REML itself can be used to analyse models with several types of error variation (multi-level models) and to fit models to correlated data like repeated measurements.
 Genstat’s powerful command language streamlined the data analyses, reducing the calculation time by at least 70%.